At St. Edward’s, practically every student receives scholarships or grants they never have to pay back.

 The FAFSA considers your one-of-a-kind financial situation.

-The financial aid you receive is influenced by many highly individual factors, family income, assets and how many family members are in college.
+The financial aid you receive is influenced by many highly individual factors, family income, assets and and family size.
 You might be offered a completely different financial aid package from a friend applying to the same school because your families’ situations are different.
 You also could be offered a different financial aid package from your sibling who applied to college last year — because now there are two of you in college.
 Bottom line: Don’t make any assumptions about financial aid because of someone else’s situation.

 The FAFSA makes big life dreams possible.